tylerdr/sprinter-website/src/pages/about/index.md

   content1: >+
     Sprinter is more than a technology consultant, we are a team of problem solvers.
 We collaborate with advanced developers who have mastered ways to resolve ongoing issues that are negatively impacting businesses.
-We are composed of unique problem solvers that approach your needs from an unconventional but effective perspective.
-Because we possess expertise in a broad array of different fields, we are able to dissect issues from an open-minded angle that optimizes success.
 We use technology to make businesses better.
 As the technology evolves, so do we, but more importantly so does your business.
 We train in sprints to help your business run the marathon.
 Through bridging the gap between your company and a team of outsourced developers, we are able to deliver the perfect product for your specific needs.
 Our understanding of both the software world as well as the engineering industry, ensures your business reaches maximum success.
 Because today's tech world is rapidly becoming more advanced & complex, we've handcrafted tools that make it easier to navigate the modern technological landscape.
-We help companies automate their workflow in various ways by implementing modern software.
-Essentially, Sprinter is a one stop shop that solves problems through approaching the issue from original and effective angles.
-This unique perspective allows us to dissect complex problems through a clear lens, offering your business the most appropriate solution.

   content2: >-
     Sprinter is the first of its kind, serving as the missing link between the